 The presidential election of 2016 was quite something, and has resulted in the phenomenon post election anxiety.
-A candidate that set out to become the first female U.S. president in history was pitted against an ultra rich real estate mogul and reality TV personality.
-The outcome surprised many people and things still do not seem to have settled.
-There is even something that is only half-jokingly called Trump anxiety disorder.
+A candidate that set out to become the first female U.S. president in history was pitted against an ultra-rich real estate mogul and reality TV personality.
+The outcome surprised many people and things still don’t seem to have settled.
+There’s even something that is only half-jokingly called Trump anxiety disorder.
 No matter which side you were on and who you voted for, it seems like the process made the American people more divided than ever.
 If you feel stressed out, you are not alone!
-Did you know that stress can literally make you lose your hair?
-And it takes about three months for it to happen after a particularly stressful event, so right about now is when you may experience the effects from that election night, if you are sensitive to stress factors.
+Did you know that stress is a huge factor behind why many lose their hair?
+It also takes about three months for shedding to happen after a particularly stressful event, so right about now is when you may experience the effects from that election night, especially if you’re sensitive to stress factors.
 Read on to learn why it happens, and what you can do about it.

 How The Hair Grows

 Hairs on the human head have a life length of about two to six years.
 The first stage in a hair’s life – the anagen phase – is when it grows a lot, about half an inch every 28 days.
 This is the phase that you want to last for a long time, if you are aiming for long and full hair.
 But factors like fluctuating hormones, certain medications or stress will shorten it.
 The second stage, called the catagen phase, only lasts for about two weeks.
 The hair follicles detach themselves from blood vessels, and since blood is what makes the hair grow, the growth stops.
 In the third phase, telogen, the follicle rests before growing a new hair.
 So the hair simply hangs in there for about three months.
 Finally, the last phase that is called exogen is when the hair sheds.
 But at the same time, if you are healthy, new hair starts to grow and normally you would not notice any difference.